 If you do not pay your credit card bill on time every month, you will be charged interest which may impact your credit score and harm your ability to access future credit.
 You can usually make a minimum payment of 10% each month and this will prevent your account from going into past due.
 However, any outstanding balance will be rolled onto the next month.

 Small business credit cards from Capital on Tap

 Capital on Tap credit cards are designed specifically for small business owners.
-They provide a credit facility of up to £50,000 which can be used for everyday business costs and expenses.
+They provide a credit limit of up to $50,000 which can be used for everyday business costs and expenses.

 The cards come with several benefits to help business owners manage their finances.
-These include easy-to-use online portal allowing customers to categorise their transactions, up to 20 supplementary cards for employees and partners and integration with accounting software providers including Xero, KashFlow, QuickBooks, FreshAgent.
-You can also opt into our Rewards programme and earn points on all card spend which can be redeemed for Avios or cashback.
+These include easy-to-use online portal allowing customers to categorize their transactions, unlimited cards for employees and partners, and COMING SOON integration with accounting software providers including Xero, KashFlow, QuickBooks, FreshAgent.